LeoLaneseEque2/Angular-Signals-Workshop/SLIDE_1.md

 > Are a `lazy`, `push`, `collection` of `multple values`

 - `lazy` Need to subscribe to it
-- `push` Obs$ push values to consumer
+- `push` Observables$ push values to consumer
-- `collection` because are collections of data similar to Arrays
+- `collection` because are collections of data, similar to Arrays
-- `multiple values` because Observables can produce 0, or many values over time.
+- `multiple values` because Observables can produce 0,1, or many values over time.
 Instantly, slowly or never

 🤔 Signals